-We are grateful for support from Ironshore Insurance, the Insurance Information Institute, Weatherboy and IAA.
+We are grateful for support from Gallagher Re, the Insurance Information Institute, Ironshore Insurance, IAA and Weatherboy.
 We acknowledge a grant from the G. Unger Vetlesen Foundation for additional financial support.

-Colorado State University's seasonal hurricane forecasts have benefited greatly from a number of individuals that were former graduate students of William Gray.
+Colorado State University's seasonal hurricane forecasts have benefited greatly from several individuals that were former graduate students of William Gray.
 Among these former project members are Chris Landsea, John Knaff and Eric Blake.
 We also would like to thank Jhordanne Jones, recent Ph.D. graduate in Michael Bell's research group, for model development and forecast assistance over the past several years.
 Thanks also extend to several current members of Michael Bell's research group who have provided valuable comments and feedback throughout the forecast preparation process.
 These members include: Tyler Barbero, Delián Cólon Burgos, Jen DeHart, Nick Mesa, Angelie Nieves-Jimenez and Isaac Schluesche.